 There is a profound disadvantage as a newcomer to writing a weekly column about a place you know little about.
 These columns are, by their very design, meant to be authoritative.
 Yet I still find myself very much a stranger in a strange land, and am wary of inveighing on anything with too much vigor lest I open my mouth only to forcefully insert my foot — to borrow a maxim, "Silence is wisdom when speaking is folly."

 So instead of beating my chest and telling you what to think — this page will soon enough have plenty of that as I become more acculturated — I thought it better to pose a question: Who are we?
-More importantly, what's getting in the way of us figuring that out?
+More importantly, what's getting in the way of us figuring

 This is fundamentally a question of identity, and an important one that, sooner rather than later, we need to answer.
 And I'm not the only one asking.
 Last weekend, I had a friend in from out of town, and he noticed the same thing: that Jacksonville, and Northeast Florida generally, seems to lack a sense of place.
-A few days before that, on my drive into work, I caught a conversation between WJCT's Melissa Ross and Ray Oldakowski, a Jacksonville University geography professor, on just this subject.
+A few days before that, on my drive into work, I caught a conversation between WJCT's Melissa Ross and Ray Oldakowski, a Jacksonville University geography professor, on just